 Global Climate Change is a new science course offered through the Hyde Center and takes a global perspective on the important and relevant topics surrounding climate change and its impacts on life on this planet.
 This is an AP Capstone course involving traditional learning and research evaluating the causes and effects of climate change.
 The class will begin by investigating the science behind the Earth's climate systems and the myriad issues resulting from the warming earth, such as sea level rise, increasing weather events, ocean acidification, etc. Additional topics covered will be the ethical and social issues such as climate displacement and refugees, international efforts to mitigate the crisis, the youth environmental movement, etc. 6700 HUMAN ANATOMY AND PHYSIOLOGY (Juniors/Seniors) This lab course will examine basic human physiology from an integrated function and a health and disease perspective.
 Following a review of essential background material (cell biology, molecular biology, metabolism and genetics) the course will focus on the major systems of human physiology: digestion, circulation, the immune system, hormonal control systems, fluid balance and renal function, reproduction, and the nervous system.
-Prerequisite: Chemistry I (Lab Science) 6220 MARINE BIOLOGY (Juniors/Seniors) Marine Biology is devoted to the study of marine living things and their processes.
-The course will incorporate information and activities in the following areas. - The Marine Environment: The abiotic (geological, physical and chemical) environment that surrounds marine organisms and relates to their functions and habits. - Marine Diversity: A survey of marine organisms, including algae, plankton, invertebrates, fish, and marine mammals.
-We will discuss organisms from coastal communities, deep sea, Arctic, Antarctic and coral reefs. - Marine Ecology: A survey of the major coastal and pelagic marine communities and human interaction with the marine world This is a lab class which will require independent student research, outside paperback reading, and fieldwork.
+Prerequisite: Chemistry I (Lab Science) 6220 MARINE BIOLOGY (Juniors/Seniors) global Marine Biology is devoted to the study of marine living things and their processes.
+The course will incorporate information and activities in the following areas.
+The Marine Environment: The abiotic (geological, physical and chemical) environment that surrounds marine organisms and relates to their functions and habits.
+Marine Diversity: A survey of marine organisms, including algae, plankton, invertebrates, fish, and marine mammals.
+We will discuss organisms from coastal communities, deep sea, Arctic, Antarctic and coral reefs.
+The Lawrence J. Hyde '42 Center for Global Education Marine Ecology: A survey of the major coastal and pelagic marine communities and human interaction with the marine world.
+This is a lab class which will require independent student research, outside paperback reading, and fieldwork.
 Detailed specimen dissection is mandatory.
 Prerequisite: Biology and Chemistry.
-Juniors may take Marine Biology and Chemistry concurrently with written consent of Department Chair.
-(Lab Science) FINE & PERFORMING ARTS Students must complete a minimum of one credit of coursework or complete the equivalent credit through sponsored co-curricular activities prior to graduation.
-Many students earn more than the required minimum.
-Courses are offered with varying credit values (see descriptions below).
-Students can accumulate the required credits by mixing and matching courses from any of the categories below.
-Honors and AP courses require applications.
-Specific course requirements are noted in the course descriptions.
-Please speak to any Fine & Performing Arts faculty member for guidance.
-Application process for courses needing approval:
+Juniors may take Marine Biology and Chemistry concurrently with written consent of the Department Chair.
+(Lab Science) Semester Offerings 9250 THE SCIENCE OF WELL-BEING (Juniors/Seniors)